Producer Price Indexes for Wired Telecommunications Carriers—NAICS 517311

 In January 2012, the Bureau of Labor Statistics (BLS) modified the Producer Price Indexes (PPIs) for North American Industry Classification System (NAICS) 517110, Wired telecommunications carriers to accommodate changes in the 2007 NAICS classification.
 Activities that had previously been covered in the PPIs for NAICS 517110—Wired telecommunications carriers, NAICS 517510—Cable and other program distribution, and NAICS 518111—Internet service providers, are now included in the modified PPI for wired telecommunication carriers.

-The modified indexes for NAICS 517110 appear in table 5 of the PPI Detailed Report and are available online through the BLS website.
+The indexes for NAICS 517311 appear in the PPI Detailed Report and are available online through the BLS website.

 The primary output of this industry is the transmission of voice, data, text, sound, and video, using a wired telecommunications network, to residential and business (including government) customers.